sisinflab-swot/cowl/docs/api/config/index.rst

 Before making any API call, you **must** invoke :func:`cowl_api_init()`, which is needed in order to initialize the library's internal state.

-Calling :func:`cowl_api_deinit()` is not strictly necessary, and may actually be inconvenient if you plan to use Cowl functions again at a later time: this is because, once invoked, you **must not** use objects previously retrieved via the API.
+On the other hand, calling :func:`cowl_api_deinit()` is not strictly necessary, and may actually be inconvenient if you plan to use Cowl functions again at a later time: this is because, once invoked, you **must not** use objects previously retrieved via the API.
 You can, of course, use objects retrieved after a new call to :func:`cowl_api_init()`.

 .. doxygenfunction:: cowl_api_init
 .. doxygenfunction:: cowl_api_deinit